Coalition Against Landmines(CALM)

 Founders

-Desu noticed increasing number of civilian landmine victims when he was working as a Physical Therapist in a rehabilitation setup in Ethiopia (1992-1998).
-Among them were children between the ages of 5 and 12.
-The Ethiopian government arranged with the International Red Cross (ICRC) to provide and pay for rehabilitation and prosthetic needs of the members of injured military personnel from the past wars.
-But poor children and civilian landmine survivors had to pay from pocket for their rehabilitation services.
+Dessu noticed the increasing number of civilian landmine victims in Ethiopia in the 1980s.
+Among them were children between the ages of five and 12.
+In the 1980s and early 1990s, the Ethiopian government in collaboration with the International Red Cross paid for rehabilitation and prosthetic needs of the members of injured military personnel.
+However, poor children and civilian landmine survivors had to pay from pocket for their rehabilitation services.
 Child victims and their families travel several hundreds of miles to get to rehabilitation centers in Addis Ababa (the capital city).
 Most end up being homeless on the streets of Addis for they cannot afford to stay in the city as well as pay for the prosthesis.

-Mr. Desu migrated to the United States in 2002.
-With the support of 8th Day Church, which has its roots in the Church of the Savior in Washington, DC, he took the lead in establishing CALM.
-Desu is studying International Affairs at the George Washington University.
+With the help of 8th Day Church, which has its roots in the Church of the Savior in Washington, DC, Dessu took the lead in establishing CALM.
+Dessu graduated from the George Washington University in Washington, DC.

 Shumye Gebrehiwot